wtroy2/Quantum-KAN/README.md

 ## NOTES
 * This repository in its current state is not production level and is built for scientific testing purposes.
 * If you have any questions feel free to reach out to William Troy at troywilliame@gmail.com

+## Citation
+Troy, W. Sparks of Quantum Advantage and Rapid Retraining in Machine Learning.
+Preprint at http://arxiv.org/abs/2407.16020 (2024).